 Azamara

-Not only does Azamara sail to some of the most exotic destinations in the world like Croatia, Venice, and Bali, it also provides a relaxing cruise experience on one of its four intimate 30,000 gross ton ships.
+Not only does Azamara sail to some of the most exotic destinations in the world like Croatia, Venice, and Bali, it also provides a relaxing cruise experience on its intimate fleet of small ships.

 Read more: 7 reasons to take a cruise with Azamara